 The Board is responsible for the overall strategic development of the Group.
 It also monitors the financial performance and the internal controls of the Group's business operations.
 Executive Directors are responsible for running the Group and executing the strategies adopted by the Board.
-Four Directors currently hold the position of Executive Director are also directors of various members of the Group.
 The day-to-day running of the Company is delegated to the management with department heads responsible for different aspects of the business/functions.

-The Non-executive Directors (including the Independent Non-executive Directors) serve the relevant function of bringing independent judgement on the development, performance and risk management of the Group to the Board.
+The Non-executive Directors (including the Independent Non-executive Directors) serve the relevant function of bringing independent judgement on the development, performance and risk management of the Group.